 - Ensure you don’t have food or dirt on your fingers when you test.

 - It helps if you have warm hands and are well hydrated.
 You can try shaking your hands or running them under warm water for a few seconds to bring more blood to your fingers first.

 - Before you prick yourself, it’s a good idea to rub your skin a little to mobilise the blood.
 This allows you to have a lower setting on your lancet and hopefully less discomfort.

-- If you get a blood glucose reading that is significantly different from what you expected, you can retest again.
+- If you get a blood glucose reading significantly different from what you expected, you can retest again.
 After that, just accept it and move on.

 - If you don’t initially get enough blood to take a test, you can push down again with the lancing device without pricking again.
 The pressures will give you a little bit more blood.